-The current Broads Plan covers the period 2017-22.
-While the Broads Authority is responsible for its production it is a partnership plan, and its success depends on a common vision, strong partnership working and the best use of shared resources.
-You can view the Broads Plan and corresponding newsletter updates below:
+The current Broads Plan covers the period 2022-27.
+While the Broads Authority is responsible for its production, it is a partnership plan and its success depends on a common vision, joint working and shared resources.

 The Local Plan for the Broads sets out spatial planning policies and proposals for development and land use in the Broads, which are used in determining planning applications.